VikParuchuri/surya/README.md

 ## OCR (text recognition)

-You can detect text in an image, pdf, or folder of images/pdfs with the following command.
+You can OCR text in an image, pdf, or folder of images/pdfs with the following command.
 This will write out a json file with the detected text and bboxes, and optionally save images of the reconstructed page.

 ```
 surya_ocr DATA_PATH --images --langs hi,en